Tenga Goken: The 5 Great Swords of Japan ~ Part 6

 2) Can also be pronounced “Tenka Goken”.

 3) Note that the term for these swords used is “tachi” (太刀).
-In the past, This was determined by having a bigger curve in the blade, being around the length of a battlefield sword, and used while riding horseback.
+In the past, swords were classified as a tachi based on having a bigger curve in the blade, meeting the standard length of a battlefield sword, and used while riding horseback.
 This is different from swords that were made for fighting on foot, such as the katana.
 On another note, the Tenga Goken were also praised as being works of art based on the craftsmanship that made them look magically appealing.

 4) Note that there is 1 extra sword mentioned on the same page as the Tenga Goken in the book Meikenden, which is “Kanze Masamune” (観世正宗).
 This sword was made by the renown blacksmith group Masamune.
 While swords by Masamune are considered works of art in their own rights, they are not categorized along with the previous 5 swords, as the Tenga Goken were held in a class of their own years before this book was written.

-5) This is read as go-furi (5 swords) in Japanese, whereas furi is a counter for swords.
+5) This is read as go-furi (5 swords) in Japanese, whereas furi is a counter for swords as an object that is swung.
 Even though the word “sword” is not present, the counter itself lets the reader know what is being referenced here.